Akshay-Hegde/mobile-based-attendance/README.md

-# Ionic 1 - Youstart Sample
+# Mobile Base Attendance (Self- Hackathon)

-A starting project for Ionic that optionally supports using custom SCSS.
+A hybrid app for professors to take attendance, view reports and manage students

 ## Using this project